rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 [^KAA]: `Docker` lets you define an operating system in a configuration file, it can then spin this up in the background & launch your code in it.
 If you share the configuration with others they can use it to spin up the same operating system as you.  `Docker Compose` lets you define configuration file in which multiple systems are defined, typically a database & an operating system.
 It will spin up all of these systems & link them to one another.

 With my new superpower I could now change things.
 And so I did.
 And something broke.
 And so I patched it.
-And something broke.
+And something broke...

 Under pressure to fix bugs, I made changes without first covering the system in tests[^QIO],  and I suffered for it.
 So I paused all code changes and set about testing the most common usage scenarios.